-The Joint Committee has no financial assets or liabilities denominated in foreign currencies and thus have no material exposure to loss arising from movements in exchange rates.
+The Joint Committee has no financial assets or liabilities denominated in foreign currencies and

 20. Retirement Benefits

 20.1 Participation in the arc21 Joint Committee Pension Fund

 As part of the terms and conditions of employment of its officers and other employees, the Joint Committee offers retirement benefits.
 Although these benefits will not actually be payable until employees retire, the Joint Committee has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlement.